nkaria1/Morse/README.md

 # Morse
-This is a morse code encoder decoder
+This is a morse code encoder decoder.
+Practice code.